dtysky/BlogReworkPro/README.md

 1. Use tornado wsgi web server to instead of flask's built-in.
 2. Use the virtualenv to build a independent python run-time to instead of system's built-in python.
 3. Improve the error logger.
 4. watchdog.observers.Observer to watchdog.observers.polling.PollingObserver.
+5. Memory cache.

 #### Preparing

-1. Memory cache.
+None.

 ### Frontend